whitelunarium/pages_fork/hacks/west-coast/ai/submodule_1.md

 # Key 1

-## Prompt Engineering
+## The Central Concept of AI

-We will craft an itinerary using an AI
+Central Dogma and workflow of AI